Best Men's Down Vests of 2024

 Outdoor Research Cold Front

-At 16 ounces, the Cold Front weighs as much as three Ghost Whisperer Vests.
+At 16 oz, the Cold Front weighs as much as three Ghost Whisperer Vests or two Outdoor Vitals NovaPro Vests.
 That’s pretty heavy.
 And the Cold Front Vest isn’t the most packable, either.
 This is the only vest we tested that doesn’t have a stuff sack or integrated stuff sack pocket.
 It’s still relatively packable since it’s a down vest, but it doesn’t disappear in your pack like some insulated vests do.

 Close-up on the generous pocket on the Outdoor Research Cold Front vest.